nicojoystick/truex-modular-html5-template/README.md

 	function render () {

 	}

-	/**
-	 * Expose TXCreative's API to outside modules.
-	 */
-	return {

-		render : render
-	}

 })();
 ```
 3.)
 That's all there is to it.
 Run the **index.html** from the root directory to test your creative.

 ##Template Features
 * It abstracts Truex's boilerplate codes from the main ad's logic.
-* Helps the developer to focus more on coding the creative.
+* Helps the developer to focus more on coding the creative's main logic.
 * Creates a **centralize** location for custom codes.
 * **Modular** approach for readability and extensibility.